Chinese Lantern fruit

 - Mass Planting

 - General Garden Use

 - Container Planting

 Planting & Growing

-Chinese Lantern will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
+Chinese Lantern will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.

 This plant performs well in both full sun and full shade.
-It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
+It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.